-(a) Determine the chemical formula of the product formed when the metallic element calcium combines with the nonmetallic element oxygen, O2.
+(a) Determine the chemical formula of the product formed when the metallic element aluminum combines with the nonmetallic element bromine, Br2.
 Write the balanced chemical equation for the reaction.

 This is a pretty classic case of a combination reaction (2 reactants --> 1 product).
 Also, to predict the product, we recognize that a reaction between a metal and a nonmetal gives a salt.
-Ca forms the +2 ion, and oxygen forms a -2 ion, so the formula of the product is CaO.
+Al forms the 3+ ion, and Br forms a 1- ion, so the formula of the product is AlBr3.
 The balanced equation is

-remember that oxygen exists as a diatomic gas, and ionic compounds tend to be solids!
+remember that ionic compounds tend to be solids!

 (b) What products form when a compound containing C, H and O is completely combusted in air?
 Write a balanced chemical equation for the combustion of acetone, C3H6O(l), in air.